jcolago/weekend-movie-sagas/To-Do.md

 -------DATABASE-------
     -[x] Create database "saga_movies_weekend"
     -[x] Run queries from the .sql file
-    -[?]
-Table join for movies and genres to be displayed on details page
+    -[x] Table join for movies and genres to be displayed on details page
 ------------------------FRONT END-----------------------

 ---------SAGAS & REDUCERS----------